harmony-one/x/progress/sergey-karasev.md

 2023-11-20 Mon: Working on Bluetooth support.
 I have checked all of my devices, and the app is functioning properly with AirPods, JBL earbuds, JBL Extreme 2, and a Xiaomi Bluetooth receiver.
 Also I have added [AirPlay support](https://github.com/harmony-one/x/pull/227).
+I have added ["repeat last" button test](https://github.com/harmony-one/x/pull/229).

 ---